 The Financial Action Task Force on Money Laundering (FATF) is an US inter-governmental body, which sets standards and develops and promotes policies to combat money laundering and terrorist financing.

 In 1990, FATF drafted the Forty Recommendations as an initiative to combat the misuse of financial systems to launder money.
-These Recommendations have since been endorsed by more than 130 Countries and are the International anti-money laundering standard against which national anti-money laundering systems are assessed.
+These Recommendations have since been endorsed by over 130 Countries and are the International anti-money laundering standard against which national anti-money laundering systems are assessed.

-In order to jointly comply with the above-mentioned Standards, on 30 November 2004, the Governments of 14 Countries of the MENA Region established the MENAFATF as a FATF Style Regional Body.
+In order to jointly comply with the above Standards, on 30 November 2004, the Governments of 14 Countries of the MENA Region established the MENAFATF as a FATF Style Regional Body.

 The main topics concerning this Area are the Money Laundering through the physical transportation of cash, the illicit financial flows and the use of AML/CFT tools and the risks and threats of Money Laundering from Cybercrime.